 10.1 As part of future investment strategy, consideration will be given to potential opportunities to invest in environmentally focussed instruments or organisations.
 'Ethical, Social and Governance' (ESG) investment criteria will be considered and, where viable in adherence to the policies laid out in this strategy, will only be entered into following satisfactory assessment of the instrument and/or organisation.
-An example of such investment is the holding in the Public Sector Social Impact Fund.
+An example of such investment are the holdings in the Public Sector Social Impact Fund and the Green Energy Bond.